airinnova/framat/docs/source/user_guide/getting_started.rst

+.. _sec_getting_started:

 Getting started
 ===============

-This page gives a very brief overview about how to get started with |name|.
-A more detailed user guide can be found here: :ref:`detailed_user_guide`
+This page briefly explains how to get started with a very simple example using |name|'s command line interface.
+Notice that a more detailed user guide can be found here: :ref:`detailed_user_guide`.

-**Step 1: Installation**
+First, open a terminal and try to simply run the command ``framat -h``.
+A short help page should show up.

+One of the available arguments is ``--make-example`` which we will use in this tutorial to create a minimal working example.
+Now, in your terminal run:

 Make sure you have installed |name| and its external dependencies correctly (see also :ref:`installation`).
 If |name| is has been properly installed, you should be able to run the main executable.
 In a terminal, type ``framat -h``.
 This will generate a short help page for the command line arguments.
 The output should look something like this: